Alekky09/flaskapp_distro/README.md

 It's easily expandable, can be used for other excel worksheets.

 I've implemented a number of packages, namely Flask-Login, Flask-Bootstrap, Flask-WTF, WTForms for markup forms and such.
 SQLAlchemy is used for a heroku-hosted database.
 Also xlrd package is used for handling excel data.

+### Before you run, it's required to fill in SECRET_KEY and SQLALCHEMY_DATABASE_URI in the config.py file.

+# TODO:
+- Make it responsive for smaller screens.
+- Polish up the js.